SarimAmir/Quiz-Game/README.md

 3. And in the end you just need to update connection string in project file according to your PC.
 # Credits
 It was a semester project with my partner Gufran Bhatii https://github.com/GufranBhatti We took help from google and youtube for reference. https://youtu.be/Zyxu8jru_Zw
+# How to contribute to project
+More lifelines and questions can be added.